vamping111/terraform-provider-testmark/website/docs/r/default_network_acl.html.markdown

 ### Removing `aws_default_network_acl` From Your Configuration

-Each AWS VPC comes with a Default Network ACL that cannot be deleted.
+Each VPC comes with a default network ACL that cannot be deleted.
 The `aws_default_network_acl` allows you to manage this Network ACL, but Terraform cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, **but will not destroy the Network ACL.** All Subnets associations and ingress or egress rules will be left as they are at the time of removal.
-You can resume managing them via the AWS Console.
+You can resume managing them via the CROC Cloud Console.

 ## Argument Reference

 The following arguments are required:

 * `default_network_acl_id` - (Required) Network ACL ID to manage.
-This attribute is exported from `aws_vpc`, or manually found via the AWS Console.
+This attribute is exported from `aws_vpc`, or manually found via the CROC Cloud Console.

 The following arguments are optional:

 * `egress` - (Optional) Configuration block for an egress rule.
 Detailed below.
 * `ingress` - (Optional) Configuration block for an ingress rule.
 Detailed below.
 * `subnet_ids` - (Optional) List of Subnet IDs to apply the ACL to.
-See the notes below on managing Subnets in the Default Network ACL
+See the notes below on managing Subnets in the Default Network ACL.
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.

 ### egress and ingress